SamCH93/thesis/README.md

-# Reverse-Bayes Methods for Replication Studies and Beyond
+# Reverse-Bayes Methods for Replication Studies

 This repository contains all files for reproducing the PhD thesis from Samuel Pawel.
 A heavily modified version of the LaTeX thesis template from Sebastian